raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_1.md

 If you would like to watch the recording, please click the video link: [relevance-WebinarIntroEvent](NEED LINK).

-Click the following link to access the [slide deck](https://ncce.io/GGlm79).
+Click the following link to access the [Part 1 Training Slide Deck](https://ncce.io/GGlm79).

 --- /task ---